 To use this feature, you'll have to buy either an extra thermostat or another device for each area you want to use different settings for - so with two thermostats you could have different settings upstairs and downstairs.
 The extra thermostats or other devices aren't always cheap, though - some cost as much as the first thermostat you buy - so you'll need to weigh that cost against the potential energy bill savings you could make by not heating parts of your house which don't need heating.

-Typically, though you'll need an existing multi-zone heating system to be able to do this.
-The Honeywell Evohome is the only smart thermostat we've tested which allows you to control different areas of your home without a multi-zone heating system.
+Typically, though, you'll need an existing multi-zone heating system to be able to do this.

 Some smart thermostats claim to be able to learn your routine and preferred temperatures, and program themselves accordingly.

 This saves you the trouble of having to program a schedule yourself, but it does reduce the amount of control you have over your heating.